-In this context, it is estimated that the number of dental implants used in the United States increased by more than 10 times from 1983 to 2002 and another five times from 2000 to 2005 [4,5].
-More than one million dental implants are performed each year [6].
-The high need and use of treatments related to implants result from the combined effect of several factors and the most important are the aging population with longer life expectancy, and age-related dental loss [6].
+In the scenario of the dental implants, what makes implantology unique is the ability to achieve this goal, however, the more teeth a patient loses the more challenging the task becomes [1,2].
+It is estimated that the number of dental implants used in the United States increased by more than 10 times in the last 10 years [3].
+More than one million dental implants are performed each year.
+The high need and use of treatments related to implants result from the combined effect of several factors and the most important are aging population with longer life expectancy, and age-related dental loss [4].